Officer shoots, kills Texas teen suspected of stealing vehicle - NewsBreak

 Officers said they located the suspect vehicle, which had been reported stolen.
 While attempting to stop the vehicle, it accelerated towards an SAPD patrol vehicle and crashed into it.

 The driver, a 13-year-old boy, was treated at the scene and was transported to a local hospital.
-He later died.National Doughnut Day: A dozen tasty tidbits you never knew about doughnuts
+He later died.SpaceX: Woman ‘wanting to speak to’ Musk charged with trespassing

 Two other minors in the vehicle were uninjured.